Florida Keys Arts and Culture

 What you’ll find is no shortage of talent on full display, from eclectic pottery to oil on canvas paintings to nature photography to jewelry makers, it’s all here waiting to be discovered.
 Artists of all kinds find natural treasures in the Everglades National Park.
 More awaits in the underwater glory of John Pennekamp Coral Reef State Park and the lush colors at Dagny Johnson Key Largo Hammock Botanical State Park.

-Not only do local artists draw inspiration from natural wonders, they also have plenty of places to show off their talents, from Gallery at Kona Kai in Key Largo, to the Gallery at Morada Bay and Redbone Art Gallery in Islamorada, to the Stacie Krupa Studio Gallery of Art and Village, there’s certainly no shortage of art.
+Not only do local artists draw inspiration from natural wonders, but they also have plenty of places to show off their talents, from Gallery at Kona Kai in Key Largo, to the Gallery at Morada Bay and Redbone Art Gallery in Islamorada, to the Stacie Krupa Studio Gallery of Art and Village, but there’s also certainly no shortage of art.

-What’s more, the performing arts are alive and well in the Upper Keys, where residents and visitors can enjoy a Broadway Show, dance, musicals, and concerts throughout the year.
+What’s more, the performing arts are alive and well in the Upper Keys, where residents and visitors can enjoy a Broadway show, dance, musicals, and concerts throughout the year.

 The Keys are made up of small towns and communities.
 However, due to the strong economy of our tourist base, the Arts are a primary part of our culture.
 Most weekends bring festivals and street parties throughout the Keys and especially in Key West.
-Photography of wildlife here is also great.
+The photography of wildlife here is also great.
 Check out www.dhphotoart.comThe Florida Keys Council of the Arts does a great job in supporting Art in the Keys http://www.keysarts.com/

 Also, see the Key West Arts and historical society http://www.kwahs.com/